Methodology

 We try to be honest about what the data can and cannot tell you.

 - Sample size.
-Two runs per week per prompt is small.
+The pipeline is a research instrument, not a market census.
 Week-over-week changes can be noise.
-When we report a change, we also report the prior two weeks of data so you can judge for yourself.
+When we report a change, we also report the prior weeks of data so you can judge for yourself.

 - Engine non-determinism.
 AI engines are stochastic.
 Running the same prompt twice can produce different citations.
 We do not control for this at query time; we surface variance in our reporting instead.